Joyde-1/GloveDataHub/README.md

 The project is based on **Python 3.12.3** - one of the latest versions of Python at the time of writing.
 A few considerations:
 - It is recommended to use a virtual environment to manage the dependencies of the project.
 For example [conda](https://docs.conda.io/en/latest/).
-- The requirements are listed in the `requirements.txt` file and can be installed using `pip install -r requirements.txt`.
+- The requirements are listed in the `requirements.txt` file and can be installed using the `prepare.bat` for windows and the the user can run the prepare.bat script by passing the environment name conda as argument as follow:  `prepare.bat name_conda_ambient`, or on Unix/linux by running the `prepare.sh` file and the user can run the `prepare.sh`  script and pass the environment name conda as argument, in the following way: `./prepare.sh name_conda_ambient`.

 Inside the file `requirements.txt` you can find the following modules:

   - comtypes (1.4.2)
   - pillow (10.3.0)